ebrahimk/BroZeekEgressFilter/README.md

 # TODO

-Complete Elastic stack logging, add Logstash instance for pre filtering log data, migrate all hardcoded IP addresses and container names to a .env file.
+- Complete Elastic stack logging
+- Add Logstash instance for pre-filtering log data
+- Migrate all hardcoded IP addresses and container names to a .env file.